vokenny/scala-cucumber-framework/README.md

 # scala-cucumber-framework

-This is an acceptance test suite using Scala, and Cucumber.
-Mongo Scala Driver and Scalaj Http have also been included for querying Mongo, and API testing respectively.
+This is a user acceptance test suite using Scala on the BDD Cucumber framework.
+[Mongo Scala Driver](https://mongodb.github.io/mongo-scala-driver/) and [Scalaj Http](https://github.com/scalaj/scalaj-http) have also been included for querying Mongo, and API testing respectively.

 ## Getting Started
 You will need up-to-date versions of Chrome and Firefox installed on your device along with their compatible drivers inside: